 Often the police will not insist on escorting loads that are long and not wide as these cause far fewer manoeuvrability problems.
-Even with wide loads the number of times the police insist on escorting them has reduced since the Department of Transport introduced the 'Code of Practice: Self-escorting of Abnormal Loads and Abnormal Vehicles’.
+Even with wide loads the number of times the police insist on escorting them has reduced since the Department of Transport introduced the 'Code of Practice: Lighting and Marking for Abnormal Load Self escorting vehicles incorporating Operating guidance’.
 Where the police do insist on escorting loads, the notification / escort arrangements must be separately agreed with every police force en route.
 It is not unknown to be taken so far by one force then held for hours if the next force has an emergency that intervenes.
 Some forces also have restrictions on the timing of escorted loads, so delivery from works to site can be unpredictable, which may have implications in the timing of critical lifts.

 If the vehicle and load to be moved fall outside the STGO categories it is still possible to move, but approval must be gained from the Highways Agency (or the Scottish Executive or Welsh Assembly Government) in the form of a VR1 Permit or a Special Order.
 All details of the load must then be notified to the Highways Agency, together with precise dispatch and delivery points.
 At least three months should be allowed between the first application for such a permit or order and the anticipated date of the actual movement.

 A Special Order details the approved route and must be followed exactly.
 Special Orders are usually valid for 6 months.
 The specified notice must be given to each police region for the actual movement and to the relevant bridge owners on the route.